Helperbird/website/src/pages/help/how-to-pause-helperbird.md

 url: help/how-to-pause-helperbird/
 ---

-## Steps to pause Helperbird
+## How to pause Helperbird

+### Note
+Turning off Helperbird will not delete any of your settings or data.
+You can resume Helperbird at any time by turning it back on.

-- Click on the Helperbird icon in the top right corner of the browser.
+**Step 1:** Open Helperbird, this is done by clicking the Helperbird icon in the top right corner of your browser window.

-- A popup will appear.
+**Step 2:** The extension will open.
+Showing the quick actions and other features.

-- Click on the **Helperbird on** toggle button.
+**Step 3:** Across from the **Quick Actions** card, you will see the **Helperbird is off** toggle button.

-- This will now turn off Helperbirds features.
+**Step 4:** Click the toggle button to turn Helperbird on.

+**Step 5:** Now all Helperbird features will be active.

+**Step 6 (Optional)** To turn off Helperbird, click the toggle button again.
+It will now say **Helperbird is off**.

-- You can resume Helperbird later by clicking on the **Helperbird on** toggle button again.
+**Step 7 (Optional)** When Helperbird is off, you can resume Helperbird later by clicking the toggle button again.

+## Video Tutorial

+- Coming soon.

+## Need more help?

+If you encounter any issues with the activation process, please contact the Helperbird support team for assistance.